Abd Rabbo family incident: Shooting

 We decided, my wife and I and my 3 kids, after Israel announced cease fire (Tahadia) for 3 hours, to leave the house specially for food and water ...
 We were about to step out, and our children were ahead of us, and the soldiers of the occupation met us with live bullets while we were stepping over the threshold of our house, and they killed two of my daughters, and the third of them was severally wounded ...
 [E]lderly mother, 65 years old, could not bear to see that, and she burst and led us outside of the house, carrying a white flag, positive that her old age would make my wife and I not targeted by the occupation [forces].
 But only when she got close to the three girls who were on the floor, drowned in their own blood, and a soldier shot and wounded her foot and she also drowned in her blood side to side of the three girls.

-Later accounts, published in many Western news outlets, describe the occurrence as one of the white flags incidents, in which Israeli soldiers allegedly shot at family members, killing two of the daughters and critically wounding the third one, as the family waved white flags in an attempt to leave the premises after receiving orders to do so by IDF.
+Later accounts, published in many Western news outlets, describe the occurrence as one of the white flags incidents, in which Israeli soldiers shot at family members, killing two of the daughters and critically wounding the third one, as the family waved white flags in an attempt to leave the premises after receiving orders to do so by IDF.
 The members of the family and most residents of the neighborhood claim there were no Hamas fighters in the area at the time of the alleged incident.
-However, the Time magazine reporter recalls that one middle-aged farmer told him "in a near whisper" that Hamas had been firing rockets from the vicinity of where the episode took place.
+However, the Time magazine reporter alleges that one middle-aged farmer told him "in a near whisper" that Hamas had been firing rockets from the vicinity of where the episode took place.